Dennis Hopper (AP Photo / Julie Markes)

 We love many of his performances, but a few special ones stand out.
 For these – the cream of the crop – Hopper won awards.
 We're taking a look at his greatest hits, starting with an iconic road movie.

-Easy Rider won Hopper the Best First Work Award in 1969 at Cannes.
+Easy Rider won Hopper the best first work award at Cannes in 1969.
 And the groundbreaking movie earned Hopper and his costars, Peter Fonda and Jack Nicholson, a place in the hearts of hippies everywhere.

 Blue Velvet cast Hopper in the role of a psychopath.
 His character was despicable, but his performance was marvelous – and it won him multiple awards – an Independent Spirit Award, as well as awards from the Boston Society of Film Critics, the Los Angeles Film Critics Association, and the National Society of Film Critics.

-Speed put Dennis Hopper back in the role of bad guy, and the kids loved it – as evidenced by his MTV Movie Award for Best Villain.
+Speed put Hopper back in the role of bad guy, and the kids loved it – as evidenced by his MTV Movie Award for best villain.

-From complicated to deranged, Dennis Hopper’s characters were always worth watching.
+From complicated to deranged, Hopper's characters were always worth watching.

 Written by Linnea Crowther